risawitama/verbose-potato/README.md

-## How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!